-Gas prices have been on the rise for months, and it’s widely known that this has not been kind to wallets everywhere.
+Gas prices have been high for months, and it’s widely known that this has not been kind to wallets everywhere.
 If you’re looking for some ways to pay less for gas, we’ve compiled a few ways to help.

 Rewards Programs